wispbit-ai/wispbit/README.md

 1. `npx @wispbit/cli@latest configure`
 2. `npx @wispbit/cli@latest review`

-wispbit works best with high quality rules.
-Add more rules from the [wispbit rules page](https://wispbit.com/rules) or create your own.

 ### Use cases
 [See this doc (Github Actions, CI, MCP, Claude Code, Background agents)](./USE_CASES.md)

+### Rules
+wispbit works best with high quality rules.
+Add rules from the [wispbit rules page](https://wispbit.com/rules) or create your own.

 ### FAQ
 **Why not use a code editor (Cursor, Claude, Cline, etc) to review code?**